 You can use the professional cloud backup tool - CBackup to back up the data in Google Drive in advance.
 It not only adds a layer of protection to the data in the cloud storage service but also allows you to restore data quickly when your Google Drive or Google Photos crashes.

-2. Navigate to My Storage, click Add Clouds on the page, select Google Drive, and click Add.
+2. Navigate to Storage, select Google Drive, and click Authorize Now.
 (You can add any number of cloud drive accounts such as Google Drive, Dropbox, OneDrive, etc. in the same way.)

 ☛Backup Google Drive to another cloud with CBackup:

 1. Click Backup and Backup Public Cloud to Public Cloud subsequently.

 2. Select your Google Drive account and any other cloud driver account as the backup source and destination.
 Click Start Backup to perform your cloud backup task.

 Navigate to Tasks, select the backup files you want to restore, then click the three-dot icon on the right side, and click Restore.

 ☛Backup or sync PC to cloud with CBackup: